 We all know that feeling too well of the nights starting to draw in, with having shorter and darker days.
 Gone is the sunshine and spending time outside in the warmth with family and friends.
-Instead, many of us go to work when it’s dark and leave when it’s dark, meaning sometimes we can go numerous days with very little exposure to daylight.
+Instead, many of us go to work when it’s dark and leave when it’s dark, meaning sometimes we can go on numerous days with very little exposure to daylight.

 You may find yourself feeling down, lacking in energy, having trouble sleeping and just overall being a little unhappier than usual, which is often referred to as the ‘winter blues’.
-But if these feelings take over and start to affect your ability to function in your daily life, you may actually be suffering from Seasonal Affective Disorder, or SAD as it is more commonly known.
+But if these feelings take over and start to affect your ability to function in your daily life, you may be suffering from Seasonal Affective Disorder, or SAD as it is more commonly known.

 According to BUPA, SAD affects up to three in 100 people in the UK at some point in their life.
 Most people start to get symptoms for the first time in their 20s or 30s, but children can be affected too.
 Women are about four times more likely to have SAD than men.